-- Full names, addresses, membership numbers, Region of Record, and license of entrants and drivers. - Full description of cars to be entered. - Signatures of entrants and drivers for waiver of liability and/or indemnity declarations, acknowledgment of the authority of the TTR, declaration that cars entered comply with the provisions of the TTR.

-- Sanction Number assigned to the event. - Emergency contact information must be included with the entry. - Any other information required for the clarification of all other details of the event.
+- Full names, addresses, membership numbers, Region of Record, and license of entrants and drivers. - Full description of cars to be entered. - Signatures of entrants and drivers for waiver of liability and/or indemnity declarations, acknowledgment of the authority of the HCR, declaration that cars entered comply with the provisions of the HCR. - Sanction Number assigned to the event. - The physical ability statement, "I certify I have the ability to handle the physical and mental demands of competition for the length of a session for each session of the event."
+The page describing the requirements can be found at https://timetrials.scca.com/pages/physical-fitness-requirements, and should be linked or shown whenever possible.
+NOTE: This replaces the requirement for a Medical Form to be turned in by the driver. - Emergency contact information must be included with the entry. - Any other information required for the clarification of all other details of the event.